junxit/us-congress-bills-111/bill.md

         > - **(iii)** For fiscal year 2012, $9,662,000.
         > - **(iv)** For fiscal year 2013, $10,144,000.

-      - **(vi)** by adding at the end the following:
+    - **(C)** by adding at the end the following:
-        > - **(g)** *Synchronization of Minority AIDS Initiative* For fiscal year 2010 and each subsequent fiscal year, the Secretary shall incorporate and synchronize the schedule of application submissions and funding availability under this section with the schedule of application submissions and funding availability under the corresponding provisions of this title XXVI as follows:
+      > - **(d)** *Synchronization of Minority AIDS Initiative* For fiscal year 2010 and each subsequent fiscal year, the Secretary shall incorporate and synchronize the schedule of application submissions and funding availability under this section with the schedule of application submissions and funding availability under the corresponding provisions of this title XXVI as follows:
       >   - **(1)** The schedule for carrying out subsection (b)(1)(A) shall be the same as the schedule applicable to emergency assistance under part A.
       >   - **(2)** The schedule for carrying out subsection (b)(1)(B) shall be the same as the schedule applicable to care grants under part B.
       >   - **(3)** The schedule for carrying out subsection (b)(1)(C) shall be the same as the schedule applicable to grants for early intervention services under part C.
       >   - **(4)** The schedule for carrying out subsection (b)(1)(D) shall be the same as the schedule applicable to grants for services through projects for HIV-related care under part D.
       >   - **(5)** The schedule for carrying out subsection (b)(1)(E) shall be the same as the schedule applicable to grants and contracts for activities through education and training centers under section 2692.

   - **(3)** *HHS report* Not later than 6 months after the publication of the Government Accountability Office Report on the Minority Aids Initiative described in section 2686, the Secretary of Health and Human Services shall submit to the appropriate committees of Congress a Departmental plan for using funding under section 2693 of the Public Health Service Act (42 U.S.C.
-300ff-93) in all relevant agencies to build capacity, taking into consideration the best practices included in such Report.
+300ff–93) in all relevant agencies to build capacity, taking into consideration the best practices included in such Report.
 - **(g)** *GAO report* Section 2686 (42 U.S.C.
-300ff-86) is amended to read as follows:
+300ff–86) is amended to read as follows:
   > ## § 2686.
 GAO report
   >
   > The Comptroller General of the Government Accountability Office shall, not less than 1 year after the date of enactment of the Ryan White HIV/AIDS Treatment Extension Act of 2009, submit to the appropriate committees of Congress a report describing Minority AIDS Initiative activities across the Department of Health and Human Services, including programs under this title and programs at the Centers for Disease Control and Prevention, the Substance Abuse and Mental Health Services Administration, and other departmental agencies.
 Such report shall include a history of program activities within each relevant agency and a description of activities conducted, people served and types of grantees funded, and shall collect and describe best practices in community outreach and capacity-building of community based organizations serving the communities that are disproportionately affected by HIV/AIDS.